 Lumen Impact Group will be providing fiscal monitoring support to ensure that subgrantees are complying with all statutory, regulatory, and contractual requirements and are using CSP funds to meet the educational needs of their students.
 They will also provide technical assistance for subgrantees, support on grant administration, and fiscal monitoring.

 Public Impact will provide technical assistance for the New Jersey Department of Education’s Office of Charter and Renaissance Schools and BES will provide leadership development support for grantees and the New Jersey charter sector as a whole.

-The National Center for Special Education in Charter Schools NCSESC specifically supports NJPCSA by providing a range of technical assistance offerings to operators on topics including family outreach, inclusive and affirming program design, and effective use of data.
+The Center for Learner Equity specifically supports NJPCSA by providing a range of technical assistance offerings to operators on topics including family outreach, inclusive and affirming program design, and effective use of data.
 Additionally, technical assistance is provided to NJDOE in its capacity as authorizer on best practices in how to create incentive and accountability structures that ensure charters provide excellent educations to at-risk students.
 They will conduct an initial landscape analysis, develop and conduct an annual survey of charter schools related to educating students with disabilities, and document and disseminate emerging promising practices determined to foster access and consistently improve outcomes for students with disabilities enrolled in charter schools across New Jersey.

-The New Jersey Public Charter Schools Association CSP Competitive Sub-Grant Application is open!
+The next round of the New Jersey Public Charter Schools Association CSP Competitive Sub-Grant Application will open this fall 2021.